By Jerry A. Boggs | September 2014

 It was Megan’s birthday, and Navigator Kasey Abernathy was depressed more than usual about her daughter’s death two years earlier.
 Today Megan would have been nine.

-Standing in the spacecraft’s weightlessness, Abernathy sucked on a tube of coffee that had all the flavor of liquefied cardboard.
-She fingered the wide purple head-band she’d slipped on post-launch to make sure her brown shoulder-length hair — a length that snubbed company rules — would not float around into her eyes.
-In mag boots, she padded across the metal-plated deck in less-than-graceful steps, from the control room’s food-server niche back to her nav station inside The Raven.
+Standing in her mag boots inside the spacecraft’s weightlessness, Abernathy sucked on a tube of cold coffee that had all the flavor of liquefied cardboard.
+For maybe the tenth time since reaching space, she fingered the wide purple head-band she’d slipped on post-launch to make sure her brown shoulder-length hair — a length that snubbed company rules — would not float around into her eyes.
+She padded across the metal-plated deck in less-than-graceful steps, from the control room’s food-server niche back to her nav station inside The Raven.
 The craft was a new Earth-Mars shuttle fresh off the Mars City assembly line.
 She and test pilot Toby Lewis were putting it through the paces for their employer Creighton Astroline.

 Abernathy’s depression, heart-ripping at any time, stabbed her harder each time she realized Megan had died at her hand.
 Not literally, but nearly so.
 She had been killed in a car crash simply because Abernathy had been too impatient to reboot her vehicle’s unresponsive guidance system.
 Unaccustomed to doing her own driving, Abernathy had begun a turn just a split-second too late on a curve one mile from their North Carolina home.
 The vehicle bounce-rolled down a steep embankment until it smashed into a huge oak tree.
 Abernathy incurred severe strains and a broken left shoulder, but little Megan had been crushed under her side of the car roof that ended up closer to Abernathy than Megan was.